Hylozoic/hylo-frontend/README.md

 ### Deploying

 * Your Heroku API token needs to be set in the shell environment variable `HEROKU_API_TOKEN`.
-Then run `grunt deploy:app`, where `app` is the name of a Heroku app, e.g. "hylo-staging".
+* Run `grunt deploy:app`, where `app` is the name of a Heroku app, e.g. "hylo-staging".
 The task will upload assets to the app's S3 bucket and change the app's config variables to point to the newly-uploaded assets.